UST Growling Tigers basketball: Cordero and Jarencio eras

 The 1984 UAAP Finals was a best-of-three series, where the Glowing Goldies were once again facing UE.
 UST won in Game 2, behind Jarencio's 34 points to avenge their Game 1 loss to the Warriors.
-The Goldies kept up with UE's offense until the first five minutes of the second half when the Warriors started to shift gears to win the championship on a 112–99 score.
+The Goldies kept up with UE's offense until the first five minutes of the second half when the Warriors started to shift gears for a 112–99 win to clinch the championship.
 Jarencio and UE's Allan Caidic, front runners in the MVP race turned the game into a shooting contest by scoring 48 and 46 points respectively.
 Jarencio, who was hobbled with four fouls from as early as the 22nd minute failed to get support from his teammates as he scored most of their points in the second half.
 The Goldies trailed by as much as 19 points late in the game.
 They had defeated UE in both games of the elimination rounds.

 The Goldies and the Warriors met again in the 1985 UAAP Finals.
-The two teams were on equal footing as UE topped the first round with a 5–1 record, while the Goldies became the tournament's #1 seed with 9 wins against 3 losses.
-UE's lone loss in the first round was to the Glowing Goldies with Jarencio scoring a season high 43 points.
-The Warriors defeated FEU in a playoff for the second seed qualifier and then handily defeated UST in two games to crown themselves as champions for the second straight year.
+The two teams were on equal footing as UE topped the first round with a 5–1 record, while the Goldies became the tournament's number 1 seed with 9 wins against 3 losses.
+UE's lone loss in the first round was against the Glowing Goldies with Jarencio scoring a season high of 43 points.
+The Warriors defeated FEU in a playoff for the second-seed qualifier and then handily defeated UST in two games to crown themselves as champions for the second straight year.